luandro/Development/README.md

 #Experiment

 No matter where, mobile devices have become ubiquitous, even without a network to support their use.
-The experiment will attempt to create [mesh networks](http://en.wikipedia.org/wiki/Mesh_networking) and provide digital tools as means to maintain and strenghten the existing forms of [gift economies](http://en.wikipedia.org/wiki/Gift_economy) or [consensus democracies](http://en.wikipedia.org/wiki/Consensus_democracy).
+The experiment will attempt to create [mesh networks](http://en.wikipedia.org/wiki/Mesh_networking) and provide digital tools as means to maintain and strengthen the existing forms of [gift economies](http://en.wikipedia.org/wiki/Gift_economy) or [consensus democracies](http://en.wikipedia.org/wiki/Consensus_democracy).

 #Resources